 Metallica join a long list of rock and metal artists to have species named in their honour.

-In 2017, Cannibal Corpse bassist Alex Webster had a 400 million year old monster worm named after him, while an ancient predator worm Kingnites Diamondi was named after King Diamond, and the fossil ringworm Kalloprion Kilmisteri was branded in tribute to late Motorhead frontman Lemmy.
+In 2017, Cannibal Corpse bassist Alex Webster had a 400 million year old monster worm named after him, while an ancient predator worm Kingnites Diamondi was named after King Diamond, and the fossil ringworm Kalloprion Kilmisteri was branded in tribute to late Motorhead (opens in new tab) frontman Lemmy (opens in new tab).

 The metal icons were due to headline the Sonic Temple and Louder Than Life festivals in May.